nashvan/nashwan.github.io/tutorials/aws well-architected-pillers.md

 **-Design Principles**
 There are seven design principles for security in the cloud:

-- Implement a strong identity foundation
+- **Strong Identity Foundation** – Follow key principles like granting least privilege, separation of duties, appropriate authorization level, etc.
-- Enable traceability
+- **Enable Traceability** – Audit any change or action to any environment and by whom.
+This enables us to maintain transparency within the organization.
+Monitor logs and takes action when an anomaly is detected
-- Apply security at all layers
+- **Security at all Layers** – Apply security at multiple layers, like VPC, Load Balancers, Security Groups, EC2 instances, etc.
-- Automate security best practices
+- **Automate Security Best Practices** – Implement security as code and version control all security measures for future use
-- Protect data in transit and at rest
+- **Protect Data in Transit and at Rest** – Data should be protected using encryption, authorization tokens and Access Control Mechanisms
-- Keep people away from data
+- **Keep people away from data** – As far as possible, data should be kept away from handling by many people by implementing proper policies and access control
-- Prepare for security events
+- **Prepare for security events**

 **Best Practices**
 Before you architect any workload, you need to put in place practices that influence security.
 You’ll want to control who can do what.
 In addition, you want to be able to identify security incidents, protect your systems and services, and maintain the confidentiality and integrity of data through data protection.